ticktockhouse/ansible/README.md

 # ansible
 Ansible roles for fun and profit

+Have a look at the `dev` branch for all roles I'm sharing - though use at your own risk :) Roles in `master` I have more faith in, but obviously I take no responsibility for a b0rked system..

+Tests are welcome contributions.
+I'd like to work in a test-drvien way, I just hardly ever have the time..

 ## mailwrapper
 This one automates the process described [here](http://kb.odin.com/en/114845), and is designed to output a log of all mail sent via PHP scripts with an additional "X-Additional-Header" which can then be searched if someone complains that your server is doing something naughty